AI Trail Analysis

 - Parking lot

-The trailhead offers convenient parking and restrooms.
-The Craggy Gardens Visitor Center, typically open seasonally, provides additional information and a gift shop.
-A picnic area is also available nearby for post-hike relaxation.
+The trailhead has a dedicated parking lot and seasonal restrooms.
+The Craggy Gardens Visitor Center, typically open seasonally, offers additional information and facilities.
+A picnic area is also available nearby for post-hike meals.